 You can also tune into Algonquin’s Twitter account for updates from park staff.

-Park only in designated parking lots and pull-outs along the Parkway Corridor and avoid parking on road shoulders.
+Park only in designated parking lots and pull-outs along Highway 60 and avoid parking on road shoulders.

 Your safety is paramount and your cooperation will reduce traffic congestion and assist in everyone’s enjoyment of the park.

 Again, avoid stopping / parking at West Gate.

 While there are washrooms located at the West Gate, there can often be long lineups during peak times in the day which can result in traffic congestion.